mapnik/mapnik/docs/ogcserver/readme.txt

 - It MUST be called 'WMSFactory'.
 - It MUST sub-class mapnik.ogcserver.WMS.BaseWMSFactory.
 - The __init__ MUST call the base class'.
-- Layers MUST be named with the 'name' parameter to the constructor.
+- Layers MUST be named with the first parameter to the constructor.
+- Layers MUST define an EPSG projection in the second parameter to the constructor.
+This implies that the underlying data must be in an EPSG projection already.
 - style and layer names are meant for machine readability, not human.
 Keep them short and simple, without spaces or special characters.
-- For human readable info, pass title='' and abstract='' parameters to the Layer() call.
+- For human readable info, set the title and abstract properties on the layer object.
 - DO NOT register styles using layer.styles.append(), instead, provide style information to the register_layer() call: